 Operator safety is one of the most important considerations when it comes to investing in a new forklift for your business.
-However, businesses often become preoccupied with preventing major injuries to pedestrians and operators in the workplace, but overlook day-to-day injuries to operators that can have a long lasting impact on their workforce.
+However, businesses often become preoccupied with preventing major injuries to pedestrians and operators in the workplace, but overlook day-to-day injuries to operators that can have a long-lasting impact on their workforce.

 Head and neck injuries, back pain, and repetitive strain injury are the most common complaints in the material handling industry, resulting in an increase in time off and overall staff turnover.
 So, how can businesses ensure that the risk of sustaining these injuries is reduced?

-Operator comfort is one of the most important factors in ensuring overall efficiency—not just for your workforce—but for your forklift fleet too.
+Operator comfort is one of the most important factors in ensuring overall efficiency.
+Not just for your workforce but for your forklift fleet, too.
 At TCM, when it comes to the efficiency of the truck we invest in the operator, making them more comfortable and therefore more efficient.

 But it’s not just about improving efficiency.
 Businesses should be looking to protect the long-term health of their employees, ensuring that they don’t sustain injuries that are likely to impact their lives outside of work.
-Unfortunately, lower back pain is a relatively common injury that is likely to affect the majority of forklift operators throughout their career—sometimes even after retirement or leaving the company.
+Unfortunately, lower back pain is a relatively common injury that is likely to affect the majority of forklift operators throughout their careers—sometimes even after retirement or leaving the company.

-According to the Office for National Statistics, musculoskeletal problems accounted for approximately 30.8 million working days lost in 2016, which suggests that there is some work to be done to improve overall safety and comfort in the workplace.
+According to the Office for National Statistics (ONS), musculoskeletal problems accounted for approximately 30.8 million working days lost in 2016, which suggests that there is some work to be done to improve overall safety and comfort in the workplace.
 By ensuring that the workplace environment is fully optimised for human use, we can greatly reduce the number of injuries sustained and therefore reduce the number of working days lost to injury.

 So, how does this apply to the material handling industry, and more specifically to forklift operators?